Biella

-Biella (/it/; Biela; Bugella) is a city and comune (municipality) in the northern Italian region of Piedmont, the capital of the province of the same name, with a population of 44,324 as of 31 December 2017.
+Biella (/it/; Biela; Bugella) is a city and comune (municipality) in the region of Piedmont in northern Italy, the capital of the province of the same name.
+With a population of 43,356, it is the 12th-largest city in Piedmont.
 It is located about 80 km northeast of Turin and at about the same distance west-northwest of Milan.

 It lies in the foothills of the Alps, in the Bo mountain range near Mt.
 Mucrone and Camino, an area rich in springs and lakes fed by the glaciers, the heart of the Biellese Alps irrigated by several mountain streams: the Elvo to the west of the town, the Oropa river and the Cervo to the east.
 Nearby natural and notable tourist attractions include the Zegna Viewpoint, the Bielmonte Ski Resort, Burcina Natural Reserve, and the moors to the south of town.
 The Sanctuary of Oropa is a site of religious pilgrimages.
 In 2003, the Sanctuary of Oropa Sacred Mountain of Oropa became a UNESCO World Heritage Site.

 Biella is an important wool processing and textile centre.
 There is a small airport in the nearby comune of Cerrione.

 History

-Origins

 The first inhabitants of the area were Ligurians and Celts.
 This has been ascertained from archaeological finds: they lived near streams and lakes, at first as fishermen and hunters, and later, herders.

 A Ligurian people, the Victimuli, fanned out in the plain of Biella (the Bessa) and exploited gold veins near the Elvo, an activity which continued through the early Middle Ages, and even today panning for gold continues as a local hobby.

 Tools and necklaces dating from the Bronze Age—or, according to some, Iron Age— attesting to Biella's antiquity, were found in the Burcina Reserve.